plepe/pgmapcss/doc/API.md

                         Process the map from the specified bounding box as min_lon,min_lat,max_lon,max_lat in WGS-84. (default:
                         whole database)
+  -o ID [ID ...], --id ID [ID ...]
+                        Instead of processing all objects in the specified bounding box, process only the given object(s).
   -s SCALE, --scale SCALE
                         Process map at a specified scale denominator.
 If z<zoom> syntax (e.g. "z15") is used, the zoom levels